LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/factions/Blue_Mountains_(Faction).md

 ## Trivia

-- The Blue Mountains completely overhaulled undergound generation of structures as no previous faction spawned structures undergound in a meaningfull way.
+- The Blue Mountains completely overhauled underground generation of structures as no previous faction spawned structures underground in a meaningful way.